 Danielle Smith announced on December 17, 2014, that she, deputy leader Rob Anderson, and seven other Wildrose MLAs were crossing the floor to join the PCs.
 Smith had criticized two other Wildrose MLAs for defecting to the PCs a month earlier; she had publicly stated that “there’ll be no more floor crossings.”
 It was later revealed, however, that Smith and Prentice had been in talks about a possible merger for several months.

 Smith said that several conversations with Prentice revealed that they shared much common ground, particularly on fiscal issues.
 Ultimately, she concluded that it made little sense for her to continue in opposition.
-“If you’re going to be the official Opposition leader,” she s aid, “you have to really want to take down the government and really take down the premier.
+“If you’re going to be the official Opposition leader,” she said, “you have to really want to take down the government and really take down the premier.
 I don’t want to take down this premier.
 I want this premier to succeed.”

 Several weeks after Danielle Smith joined the Progressive Conservatives, in a Facebook post, she apologized for the anger caused by her move and for not consulting with Albertans before making the decision.
 At the same time, she stood by her decision to “unify conservatives” in the province and indicated that she intended to seek the Progressive Conservative nomination in Highwood for the next election.